msaps/MSSTabbedPageViewController/README.md

 // array of view controllers to display in page view controller
 - (NSArray *)viewControllersForPageViewController:(MSSPageViewController *)pageViewController;

-// array of NSString's for titles in tab bar
+// array of strings for titles in tab bar
 - (NSArray *)tabTitlesForTabBarView:(MSSTabBarView *)tabBarView;
 ```

+If you are using a `UINavigationController` (As shown in Example project) you can embed the tab bar in the navigation bar.
+Simply set the `UINavigationBar` class in the navigation controller to `MSSTabNavigationBar` and the navigation bar will attach to the view controller.

+Otherwise you must attach a `MSSTabBarView` via the `tabBarView` property on `MSSTabbedPageViewController`, and setting the `dataSource` and `delegate` of the `MSSTabBarView` to the view controller.

 There are also some optional `MSSTabbedPageViewControllerDataSource` methods: